lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 3.md

       .and('have.text', 'Submit')
       // Asserts that the submit button is enabled and has the text "Submit"
     ```

 5.  **Combining Check State and Visibility**

     ```javascript

-    Copy code

-    `cy.get('input[type="checkbox"]')
+    cy.get('input[type="checkbox"]')
       .should('be.checked')
+      .and('be.visible')
-      .and('be.visible')  // Asserts that the checkbox is checked and visible`
+      // Asserts that the checkbox is checked and visible
     ```

 6.  **Combining Element Existence and Attribute**

-    javascript

-    Copy code

-    `cy.get('.alert')
+    ```javascript
+    cy.get('.alert')
       .should('exist')
-      .and('have.attr', 'role', 'alert')  // Asserts that the alert element exists and has the role attribute set to "alert"`
+      .and('have.attr', 'role', 'alert')
+      // Asserts that the alert element exists and has the role attribute set to "alert"
+    ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MTI0MDg0MSwyMTM3ODk2Nzg2LDM3OD
-gxNjc0OSwxNjA2NzI4NjYyLC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTE0NTQ0MjgyOTksMjEzNzg5Njc4NiwzNz
+g4MTY3NDksMTYwNjcyODY2MiwtMjA4ODc0NjYxMl19
 -->